richardeschloss/mongoimporter/README.md

 })
 ```

-(This is still in it's early stage...Tests pass and this code works, but patience requested for perhaps more advanced tasks.)
+(This is still in it's early stage...Tests pass and this code works, but patience requested for more advanced tasks.)